m-dadej/MarSwitching.jl/README.md

 ```

-Similarily, smoothed transition probabilites can be also calculated from estimated model:
+Similarly, smoothed transition probabilities can be also calculated from estimated model:

 ```julia
 smoothed_probs(model::MSM,                           # estimated model